Factbox: How can Europe get gas if Russia's supply is disrupted?

 Register now for FREE unlimited access to Reuters.com

-May 11 (Reuters) - Russian gas flows to Europe via Ukraine fell by a quarter on Wednesday after Kyiv halted use of a major transit route blaming interference by occupying Russian forces, the first time exports via Ukraine have been disrupted since the invasion. read more
+May 12 (Reuters) - Pressure on Europe to secure alternative gas supplies increased on Thursday as Moscow imposed sanctions on European subsidiaries of state-owned Gazprom a day after Ukraine stopped a major gas transit route, pushing prices higher. read more

-With the Sokhranovka point now closed, up to a third of Europe's gas supplies could be disrupted, analysts said.
+This follows Ukraine halting gas transit route to Europe on Tuesday, blaming interference by occupying Russian forces, the first time exports via Ukraine have been disrupted since the invasion.

 The following outlines Europe's options.